TRUTH & RECONCILIATION PARTNERSHIPS

 When the landmark Truth and Reconciliation Report was released in 2015, it included 94 Calls to Action, or recommendations, to further reconciliation between Canadians and Indigenous Peoples.
 Indigeno embraces Call to Action 92.
 We are committed to its tenets and every day we work towards our goal to create 100 meaningful careers in the travel and tourism industries for Indigenous people.
-Your corporate travel business will help support Indigeno Travel’s mission of Indigenous economic empowerment.
+Your business travel business will help support Indigeno Travel’s mission of Indigenous economic empowerment.

 There are now hundreds of Canadian corporations, governments and institutions that have pledged to uphold and adhere to Call to Action 92, for business and reconciliation.

-Become an Indigeno Truth & Reconciliation Partner and stand with us as a leading voice for Reconciliation; as proud to display our logo on your corporate-branded material, as we will be to display yours.
+Become an Indigeno Truth & Reconciliation Partner and stand with us as a leading voice for Reconciliation; as proud to display our logo on your business-branded material, as we will be to display yours.

 This would include, but not be limited to, the following: